FAQ by sheepy

 Q. What is BattleTech?
 Is this game same as the tabletop game?

 A. BattleTech is the name of this PC game (2018), and also the name of the tabletop rules and world setting that this game is based on (1984).
 The game does not directly implement the tabletop rules.
-The overall feeling is faithfully copied, such as salvage and refits, damage-heat tradeoff, deadly headhits, and ammo explosion.
+The overall feeling is faithfully copied, such as salvage and refits, damage-heat tradeoff, pilot injuries, and ammo explosion.

 Q. Is BattleTech (the world) related to Transformers / Macross / RoboTech?

 A. Transformer definitely not.
 BattleTech is a different world and most mechs are not transformable.
 Macross partially.
-Some mech designs were purchased for the initial boardgame, but not the world setting.
-None of the Macross mechs are in this game.
+Some mech designs were purchased for the initial boardgame, but not the world setting, and the mechs has since been redesigned.
 RoboTech is an TV series that also licensed the Macross designs independently, and have sued a number of BattleTech companies for infringes.
-The lawsuit has been dismissed summer 2018, but no one outside knows the settling terms.
+The lawsuit has been dismissed summer 2018 on undisclosed terms.

 Q. Is BattleTech (this game) related to MechCommander / MechWarrior / MechWarrior Online (MWO)?

 A. They are unrelated beyond the fact that all these games are loosely based on the same tabletop rules and world.
 The story of this game is new and totally independent from the other BattleTech games.
 All four belongs to different genres and have made different rule adjustments.

 Q. Why does the game not have [Insert Mech / Weapon / Gear Name here]?